egegulerr/portfolio_page/README.md

-# Portfolio Page With React
+# Portfolio Animated Page With React

 Done with tutorials of Code with Sloba